openstack-archive/stx-tools/README.rst

 ~~~~~~~~~~~

 Once the configuration files have been customized, it is possible to build
 the docker image.
-This process is automated by the Makefile.
+This process is automated by the ``tb.sh`` script.

 .. code-block:: bash

-    make
+    ./tb.sh create

 NOTE:
 ~~~~~